Last Updated on July 16, 2020

 The market is already more saturated than the oil most of them use for their fries.

-The better burger market simply has too many players on the field chasing after the same ball.
+The better-burger market simply has too many players on the field chasing after the same ball.
 McDonald’s always has been, and always will be, associated with the hamburger – and even they are taking steps to hitch up to the better burger bandwagon.
 Adding 1.2 ounces of meat and some grill marks to each patty is like putting a racing stripe on an outdated car model and touting it as a new innovation, but hey, they’re trying.
-The market all of these companies are projecting huge location and sales increases into for the future is already more saturated than the oil most of them use for their fries.

 On a percentage basis, hamburger consumption per capita actually lags behind population growth.
 America is already in the top two global percentile in per capita beef consumption – and 71 percent of all of the beef we consume is in the form of a hamburger.
 So, how likely is it that per capita hamburger consumption is going to increase if it already represents such a high percentage of the American diet?